 The EC library is delivered as object code and in this way integrated in the user software.
-The certification covers the standard NIST [17] and Brainpool [18] Elliptic Curves with key lengths of of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 bits, due to national AIS32 regulations by the BSI.
+The certification covers the standard NIST [17] and Brainpool [18] Elliptic Curves with key lengths as defined in the SFRs.
 Note that there are further uncounted side-channel secure curve types, which the user can optionally add in the composition certification process.